gerardroche/sublime-phpunit/README.md

 ]
 ```

-The `super` key is also a... super choice to use instead of the `ctrl` key, and on OSX you may prefer to use the `command` key.

 Key bindings provided by default:

 Key | Description
 --- | -----------
 `F4` | Jump to Next Failure
 `Shift+F4` | Jump to Previous Failure

+*You can also use the [Test](https://github.com/gerardroche/sublime-test) plugin, which unifies ST testing plugin key bindings.*

 ## CONFIGURATION